DF-Circles/df-book/docs/index.md

 Our ecosystem is organized into specialized circles, each contributing to different aspects of DeepFunding:

 - **Documentation Circle** - Maintaining and improving our documentation
+- **Focus Group** - We are debating the future of the FG and potential transition to a ‘board’ function.
+This is my (Jan’s) view on the matter (d.d.
+Aug 14 2024) [Google Doc](https://docs.google.com/document/d/1nrLeYg12BRc_t1QLf3b7xufJ4qfV17cNopm7ehMD_U/edit?usp=sharing)
 - **Review Circle** - Responsible for eligibility reviews during rounds and milestone approvals in between rounds
 - **Marketing Circle** - Social media, newsletter ‘deep dive’ video editing, exposure of awarded teams and completed projects, etc.
 - **Operations Circle** - Day-to-day operations and coordination
 - **Developer Outreach Circle** - Hackathons and other events to attract new developers.
 - **Events Circle** - Community engagement, meetings, announcements and Townhalls
 - **Data Analytics Circle** - Responsible for independent auditing of voting results, advising on changes in the algorithm, and any other data-related topic.
+- **Onboarding Circle** - Responsible for onboarding new members to activities and to the community.

 → [Learn more about our circles](about/operations/circles.md)